By Caitlyn Buchanan, 23rd June 2021 (Updated 24th September 2021)

 Why is the SCARP Company Restructuring Process needed?

 Although internationally recognised, Ireland’s examinership procedure court fees often result in an expensive undertaking that may be beyond the reach of small businesses.
 The pandemic has had a profound impact on these businesses creating an urgent need for alternative restructuring options with less red tape and lower costs.
-The Bill ensures these companies will have access to an alternative company restructuring framework, which incorporates key elements of the existing examinership model in an administrative context.
+The Act ensures these companies will have access to an alternative company restructuring framework, which incorporates key elements of the existing examinership model in an administrative context.